nus-cs2103-AY2021S1/ip/docs/README.md

 ### 4. Deleting a task: `delete`

-Deletes a task from the application.
+Deletes your task from the application.

 :warning: You cannot recover a deleted task.